What is haemophilia?

 What about surgery?

 Surgery, including tooth extractions, can cause bleeding for people with VWD.
-It is important you tell your surgeon you have VWD well before your surgery date so he/she can work with your haematologist and other key staff to ensure you receive the best possible treatment and care.
+It is important you tell your surgeon you have VWD well before your surgery date so they can work with your haematologist and other key staff to ensure you receive the best possible treatment and care.

 Don’t bleeding disorders just affect males?